TNLSTT/Self_Storage_Mogul/README.md

 ---

-## 💾 Saving & Data *(planned)*
+## 💾 Saving & Data
-- Automatic save every 60 seconds and on significant milestones.
+- Autosave streams the full game state to local storage every few ticks, keeping browser sessions resilient.
-- Manual save/export to JSON for transferring progress between browsers.
+- The in-app **Save Snapshot** button forces an immediate write and logs confirmation in the Operations Feed.
-- Optional cloud sync stub ready for integration with Supabase or Firebase.
+- Resetting the scenario clears persisted data so you can spin up a fresh timeline without manual cleanup.
-- Versioned save format with migration helpers to keep old playthroughs compatible.
+- Save files are version tagged to support future migration helpers and optional cloud sync integrations.

 ---